 In a deeper sense, the strength of our experiment lies in that it sheds light on how subjects make choices when faced with a consumption/savings problem.
 We do not set out to measure inertia ex ante; actually, we make sure that there is no reason for our subjects to display it.
 The fact that they do is very strong evidence that cognitive limitations are at least part of the source of inertia in field data.
 Another way to interpret it is as a lower bound on the degree of inertia.
-Furthermore, our approach also uncovers an important result that is relevant for policy analysis: the degree of inertia depends on the stochastic process governing the state.
+Furthermore, our approach also uncovers an important result that is relevant for policy analysis: the degree of inertia depends on the stochastic process and the realizations of that process.
+Our model implies that inertia will be at its weakest when rare but large shocks occur.
+Consequently, models with state-independent inertia, like the standard habits-from-preferences models used in macroeconomics may overstate the degree of sluggishness of aggregate demand in "crisis" periods.

 Section 2 outlines the experiment while section 3 solves the problem faced by our subjects.
 In Section 4 we establish our main empirical result-inertia.
 Section 5 introduces a model of inattentive reconsideration that matches our findings and within this framework we provide estimates for the cost of inertia.
-We conclude with a discussion of alternative explanations in section 6.
+We consider some alternative explanations for our findings in section 6.
+Section 7 concludes.